WHAT YOU SHOULD KNOW:

-- Antibiotics: Impetigo is treated with antibiotics.
-Your primary healthcare provider may order antibiotic pills, or a cream to put on your skin.
+- Antibiotics treat the bacterial infection.
+Antibiotics may be given as a pill or cream.
 Wash your skin and gently remove any crusts before you apply the antibiotic cream.

 - Take your medicine as directed.
 Call your healthcare provider if you think your medicine is not helping or if you have side effects.
 Tell him if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.

 - Avoid direct contact.
 You can spread impetigo if someone touches or uses something that touched your infected skin.
 You can also spread impetigo on your own body when you touch the area and then touch somewhere else.
 Keep the sores covered with gauze so you will not scratch or touch them.
 Keep your fingernails short.
 Your child may need to wear mittens so he does not scratch his sores.